 How about this?
 After March 22nd or so, ping me and I’ll give you a free hour of consulting?
 I do it for most of my co-hosts on Toginet.
 Well, John Martin, the station manager pays me via credit, but rather I have no problems sharing as much as possible in an hour b/c we could be doing other things wasting that time away and you seem friendly enough.
 I like helping “good people.”
 Everyone I’ve met from Atlanta has been great, btw. 😉

-An Introduction to Our SEO Experts this week
+How to start with social media from Our SEO Experts this week

 Ask me your toughest SEO question, don’t be afraid to get technical.

 Any chance you’ll have a conference call set up?
 I’ll be happy to answer any ?’s on SEO.